IncharaS06/nammayatri/README.md

 - 🚦 Optimized shortest-path routing, even in traffic or emergencies
 - 🔒 Emergency prioritization and secure, data-informed ride experiences

+## 📄 License
+This project is licensed under the terms of the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.

 ## 🔗 Live Preview